Team Germany

 Henning Plückebaum

-As a volunteer animal keeper at the animal shelter in Bielefeld, I support animal welfare on site.
-I work as a graphic designer at YAQU PACHA.
+As a volunteer animal keeper at the Bielefeld animal shelter, I support animal welfare locally.
+At YAQU PACHA, I work as a graphic designer.
 I am fascinated by the strategy of tackling important goals with small steps and realistic solutions.
-I also appreciate the idea of not only focusing on species conservation, but also promoting an understanding of the environment through educational activities in order to protect it in the long term.
-And all this without any finger-wagging.
+I also appreciate the idea of not focusing exclusively on species conservation, but also promoting understanding of the environment through educational activities in order to protect it in the long term.
+And all this without pointing fingers.
 I am happy to be part of the YAQU PACHA team.

 Lea Pöllmann